LoopKit/looptips/docs/data/tidepool.md

 Hormones can also be easily tracked with notes. *What day-of-the-month and how did I change the basals?* Looking to find patterns in those female hormones?
 This could be a really slick tracking tool to easily log periods of insulin resistance and what part of the cycle they are occurring at.

-### Is the Tidepool Mobile app only for Loop users?
-The *Tidepool Mobile* application uploads diabetes-related HealthKit data regardless of the source.
-Loop users store their data in HealthKit, so this is a nice fit.
-Other diabetes devices (e.g., OneDrop BG meter) and apps (e.g., Spike and Dexcom) also store their data in HealthKit.
-Some people even manually enter their diabetes data into HealthKit.
-For all those uses, the <span>*Tidepool Mobile* application</span> will upload the HealthKit data.
-OpenAPS does not store its data in HealthKit, so this will not upload OpenAPS-related data.
-However, if OpenAPS users are using Spike app, some integration of information through Nightscout is possible.
-Currently, OpenAPS SMBs, boluses, and carbohydrates can be uploaded to HealthKit for OpenAPS+Spike+Nightscout+iPhone users.
-Spike does plan to add temporary basal integration to HealthKit at some time in the future.

 ### How can you get the Tidepool Mobile app?

 *Tidepool Mobile* is available in the [iOS App Store](https://apps.apple.com/us/app/tidepool-mobile/id1026395200){: target="_blank" } on your Loop device.